NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 It may be desirable to reset state (such as zone data and DNSSEC keys) associated with a member zone.
 If all consumers of the catalog zone support the `epoch` property, it is RECOMMENDED to perform a zone state reset following the procedure described in (#epochproperty).
-Otherwise a zone state reset has to be done by: first removing the member zone from the catalog; add the member zone to the catalog again after having made sure all catalog zone consumers did process the member zone removal.
+Otherwise a zone state reset has to be done by: first removing the member zone from the catalog; add the member zone to the catalog again after having made sure all catalog consumers did process the member zone removal.

 If in the process of a zone state reset some consumers of the involved catalog zone did not catch the removal (because of a lost packet or down time or otherwise) they will not have the zone associated state reset.
 This possibility needs to be anticipated.
 Recovery from it is out of the scope of this document.
-It may for example entail manual removal of the zone associated state from the catalog zone consumers that did not catch the removal and re-addition of the member.
+It may for example entail manual removal of the zone associated state from the catalog consumers that did not catch the removal and re-addition of the member.

 # Implementation Notes {#implementationnotes}

 Catalog zones on secondary nameservers would have to be setup manually, perhaps as static configuration, similar to how ordinary DNS zones are configured.
-Members of such catalog zones will be automatically synchronized by the secondary after the catalog zone is configured.
+The secondary additionally needs to be configured as a catalog consumer for the catalog zone to enable processing of the member zones in the catalog, such as automatic synchronized of the member zones for secondary service.

 An administrator may want to look at data inside a catalog zone.
 Typical queries might include dumping the list of member zones, dumping a member zone's